Lylythii/Glass/README.md

 [Open an issue please](https://github.com/Lylythii/Glass/issues/new).

 ### Don't want to modify the theme directly to add a custom background?
-Place this (& your chosen background url) into "Custom CSS". (or some other method of applying CSS)
+Place this (& your chosen background url) into "Custom CSS". (or some other method of applying CSS);
 ```
 /* Set the background for the Glass theme */
 :root,